Privatehive/gcp-hosted-github-runner/README.md

 Have a look at the [variables.tf](./variables.tf) file how to further configure the Terraform module.

+This are the most common variables you may want to change:

+`max_concurrency`: Select a maximum number of parallel workflow jobs to be expected (add 10% overhead).

+`github_runner_labels`: One or multiple labels the runner will be tagged with

+`machine_type`: The VM instance machine type where the GitHub runner will run on by default (can be individually overwritten per workflow job, see [Magic Labels](#magic-labels))

+`disk_size_gb`: The size of the VM disk

 > [!TIP]
 > To find the cheapest VM machine_type use this [table](https://gcloud-compute.com/instances.html) and sort by Spot instance cost.
 But remember that the price varies depending on the region.